Kuro-dev/FileCompressor/README.md

 # FileCompressor
 Just an application to compress a file using huffman-Compression

-I mainly use it for practice.
+I made this solely for practice